Written by Meowing Cat on 6/5/2024, 3:22:00 AM

 This way, you can manage memory without worrying about memory leaks.

-šŸˆ Yes, I know, but we still have structs, and we can use them to implement reference counting.
-Just imagine they are classes. šŸ˜‡
+s, and we can use them to implement reference counting.
+Just imagine they are classes. š

 For this tutorial, cat is gonna teach you things in a single C header file.
 You can copy this code and use it in your projects.